-Our new exam format now consists of only TWO sections!
+The NALA Certified Paralegal exam format consists of two sections, Knowledge and Skills.
 The Knowledge Exam consists of 120 multiple choice questions and the Skills Exam is an essay.
-Pass both sections, and you earn the prestigious Certified Paralegal credential!
+Successful completion of both exam sections is required to obtain the CP credential.

 In order to apply for the CP program, a paralegal must first be eligible.
 Once an applicant has been approved they will then proceed with taking the CP Exam.

 Candidates for certification must meet one of the following requirements outlined in Categories 1, 2, or 3 at the time of filing an application form.

 1. Graduation from or completion of a paralegal program, or currently in the last semester or quarter of the program, that meets one of the criteria listed in sections (a) through (e) below.